yu-fung-hang/cyber-black-friday/README.md

 ## Emulate the traffic jam of orders
 Here are a few steps to create the scene that lots of people are ordering the same product at the same time:
 1. Add a product into stock.
-Before that you need to decide how many products there are in stock, and then do one of the following to add it to DB and Redis:
+Before that you need to decide how many products there would be in stock, and then do one of the following to add it to DB and Redis:
     * Run `\api-examples\insert-stock-record.http` if you are using IntelliJ IDEA Ultimate;
     * Copy the content from `\api-examples\insert-stock-record.http` to Postman and run it.
 2. Enter `stockId` (1 as default) and `Number of Users` on the browser;
 3. Click one of the two buttons to start an emulation:
     * `Order`: implemented using pessimistic locking.
 IntelliJ Console will show `Orders are full!` when the stock is empty.
     * `Order with Redis`: implemented using Redis.
-All orders would be saved into Redis at first.
-When the stock in empty, orders would be transferred from Redis into MySQL.
+All orders would be saved into Redis at first before being transferred into MySQL when the stock is empty.
 IntelliJ Console will show a message when the whole process is complete.
 4. Check the database to see how much time was spent on the emulation.
 5. Click `Reset` to clear all records in MySQL and Redis.
 Start another emulation by redoing all these steps again.